encode42/MatrixChecks/README.md

 ### 1. Checks file types
 #### checks.yml
 The main checks file.
 Includes all of the advertised features.
-Conditional commands, optimized checks, increased speed, etc.
+Conditional commands, optimized checks, increased detection speed, etc.

 #### language.yml
 The main language file.
 This file must be installed on every Matrix instance.